00aka/Owen_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mvPApYLQZsA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Summary
 My second milestone for the Mini Tank Robot was to code movement into the robot, as well as coding the ultrasonic sensors to work.
-The movement code is pretty self explanable, but the ultrasonic sensor is coded to tell how far away something is, and move away if needed.
-The movement code was coded first, and was pretty simple, as all I had to do was define the directions and just test which combinations of the motors on high and low worked for the specific direction the robot moved.
-The ultrasonic sensor code was a little more tricky, as I had to get it to sense distance and then code the movement to make needed adjustments, with more trial and error.
+The movement code is pretty easy, as all that was used was defining the functions such as "MoveForward" and "MoveBackward", and the way the functions are defined are setting the motor connections to either high or low.
+The ultrasonic sensor is coded to tell how far away something is, and move away if an obstacle is within the move away range.
+The movement was coded first, and then the ultrasonic sensor.
+Finally, I had to put the two codes together, by sensing the distance and then adding code from the movement to move away, such as stopping when the object is within the move away range, and turning to find another path.

 ### Challenges
 I think one major challenge for me was getting started, as the codes on the internet didn't work with my robot, as most of the codes were for robots with 4 wheels and 4 motors, and not treads with 2 motors.
 The added difficulty was also probably due to the fact I haven't used C++ before in coding.
-Another challenge was probably getting the code to work.
-It took a while for debugging, and then some more trial and error in getting the robot to turn a specific degree, as well as adding a stop function so the robot will stop for a bit, if an object is in the range where the robot will move around it.
+Another challenge was probably putting the two codes together.
+It was a little tricky as I had to implement the movement code into the ultrasonic sensor so it can move away if needed.
+It also took a while for debugging, and then some more trial and error in getting the robot to turn a specific degree, as well as adding a stop function so the robot will stop for a bit, if an object is in the range where the robot will move around it.

 <!-- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**